Big inclusion festival in Cham: 41 institutions ceremoniously united!

 Am 6.
 Juli 2025 findet im Stadtpark Cham das 2.
 Inklusions- und Integrationsfest statt, unterstützt von 41 Einrichtungen.

 Preparations are already in full swing.
 Almost 40 representatives from various institutions appeared at the preliminary meeting.
 There is something to be said: the festival will not only be a celebration, but also a strong signal for the importance of inclusion and integration in Cham.
-The Living Quarter emphasizes that such festivals and celebrations in social institutions make an important contribution to promoting the community.
+The Living Quarter emphasizes that such festivals and celebrations in social institutions make an important contribution to promoting community.

 Diverse activities for everyone